jsumners/jrfom.com/content/posts/2017/12/29/sugar.md

 called [*That Sugar Film*][sugar_film].
 I decided to watch it.
 It is not an exaggeration to say that film changed me; at least since then and for the forseeable future.
-After watching that film I spent the remainder of the month finishng of every food item in my house that contained added sugar.
+After watching that film I spent the remainder of the month finishng off every food item in my house that contained added sugar.
 On 01 June 2017 I stopped consuming *anything* that contained added sugar for two months.
 At the start of those two months my weight fluctuated between 205 and 210 pounds.
 At the end of those two months I weighed about 180 pounds.
 The *only*